UK Businesses – MTD for VAT Filing

-More and more firms are looking at the advantages of going digital.
+More and more firms are looking at the advantages of moving to digital – MTD for VAT filing in the UK .
 Millions of companies are already connecting digitally with their banks, clients and vendors.
 They have been asked to keep digital VAT records and file for returns using Making Tax Digital (MTD)-compatible software.

-HMRC’s strategy is to become one of the best tax administrations in going digital and MTD is altering administration of tax at the lowest level so that it becomes better and helps companies to pay their taxes correctly.
+HMRC’s strategy is to become one of the best tax administrations in going digital.
+MTD is altering tax administration at the lowest level so that it becomes better and helps companies pay their taxes correctly.

-Most companies want to pay their taxes correctly but present statistics reveal that the errors in tax records could be depriving the Revenue department of £8.5 billion annually.
-This reduction in the loss of tax revenue due to these errors is because of the increased precision that digital accounting gives in addition to the support embedded into the software services.
+Most companies want to pay their taxes correctly, but present statistics reveal that the errors in tax records could deprive the Revenue department of £8.5 billion annually.
+This reduction in the loss of tax revenue due to these errors is because of the increased precision digital accounting gives and the support embedded into the software services.
 As all details are transmitted straight to HMRC digitally, mistakes in transfer are eliminated.

 More than 280,000 firms having VAT revenue less than the limit of £85,000 have already signed upon their own and are enjoying the advantages of using MTD.